DennisFaucher/pizero-epaper-movie/README.md

 Copy my christmas.py to the e-Paper/Pi/python/examples directory

-Copy my image folders, or your own images folders, to the e-Paper/Pi/python/pic directory.
+Copy my image folders (Unzip Movie-Images.zip), or your own images folders, to the e-Paper/Pi/python/pic directory.
 You can make your own image folders by extratcing images from a movie with VLC using these instrcutions: https://www.isimonbrown.co.uk/vlc-export-frames/

 Test by executing "python3 christmas.py" from the e-Paper/Pi/python/examples directory